Julius Sang

 Julius Sang (19 September 1948 – 9 April 2004) was a Kenyan athlete.
-Along with teammates Robert Ouko, Charles Asati and Munyoro Nyamau he won the 4 x 400 relay race at the 1972 Summer Olympics for Kenya.
+Along with teammates Robert Ouko, Charles Asati and Munyoro Nyamau, he won the 4 × 400 relay race at the 1972 Summer Olympics for Kenya.
 He also took a bronze medal in the individual 400 meter race.

 He ran for North Carolina Central University, where he was part of their record-setting team at the Penn Relays.
 Sang was married to fellow runner Tecla Chemabwai Sang.
+In 2004, he unexpectedly died while he was undergoing treatment for a stomach ailment.